google/gae-secure-scaffold-python3/README.md

 Please note: this is not an official Google product.

-This is a secure scaffold package for Google App Engine.
+This is a secure scaffold package designed primarily to work with Google App Engine (although it is not limited to this).

 It is built using Python 3 and Flask.